coderamen666/srd-v3.5-md/spells/spells-m-o.md

 enables you to make any area appear to be something other than it is.
 The illusion includes audible, visual, tactile, and olfactory elements.
 Unlike *hallucinatory terrain,* the spell can alter the appearance of structures (or add them where none are present).
-Still, it can't disguise, conceal, or add creatures (though creatures within the area might hide themselves within the illusion just as they can hide themselves within a real location).
+Still, it can’t disguise, conceal, or add creatures (though creatures within the area might hide themselves within the illusion just as they can hide themselves within a real location).